Make Your Gas Last Longer with these 3 Tips!

-You can maximize your gas mileage, or the number of miles your car can travel on a full tank of gas.
+While you might think that the fuel efficiency of your vehicle is set in stone, but you can actually maximize your vehicle’s gas mileage (or the number of miles your car can travel on a full tank of gas) by altering your driving and care habits.
 The higher this number, the less frequently you’ll have to fuel your car, and the less money you’ll spend on gas.

 The U.S. Department of Energy recommends a few effective tricks for keeping your miles-per-gallon high and your costs low.
 Don’t make the mistake of thinking that these benefits are minimal; they can significantly improve your savings!

 Before you do anything else, take your car in for a check-up.
 You may be unaware of certain maintenance issues that are affecting your gas mileage.
 For instance, does your car have a rough idle?
 Do you ever hear it pinging?
 Then you may have a faulty oxygen sensor.
 This tiny little part might be costing you as much as 40% of your engine’s efficiency.